-New Proposals will be accepted from 15 May 2020 until 15 September 2020.
+Proposals are being accepted from 15 May 2021 until 15 September 2021.
 All proposals must be made through a dedicated link provided by EasyChair, the conference online submission system (please do not send submissions by email).
 If you do not already have one, please create an account with EasyChair in order to submit a proposal, then use the 'enter as an author' link to create a new submission.

-Contributors will be notified via e-mail by 31 October, 2020 regarding presentation acceptance.
-Following acceptance of their contribution, ALL presenters appearing in the program must confirm their participation and register for the PLL4 conference by 1 March 2021 to be scheduled in the program.
+Contributors will be notified via e-mail by 31 October, 2021 regarding presentation acceptance.
+Following acceptance of their contribution, ALL presenters appearing in the program must confirm their participation and register for the PLL4 conference by 1 March 2022 to be included in the conference program.

 The official language of the conference is English.
 Accordingly, proposals must be written and accepted submissions must be presented in English.